Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Coronary Artery Disease.md

 ---

 # Management
+---

+## STEMI Management:
+"Time is muscle"
+As coronary artery is occluded by thrombus, longer occlusion leads to more dead muscle and increased symptoms of [[Heart Failure]]
+It is a **medical emergency**

+It is:
+1. Thrombotic problem:
+	1. Aspirin to inhibit platelet aggregation
+	2. Heparing to inhibit clot formation
+2. Ischemic problem:
+	1. Beta-blockers to reduce O2 demand
+	2. Nitrates to reduce O2 demand

+Steps:
+1. Revacularisation
+	1. Option 1: Emergency angioplasty
+		1. Mechanical opening of artery
+		2. Stent  placement should be done <90 minutes\
+	2. Option 2: Thrombolysis
+		1. Alteplase, TPA, clot-bustinf drugg
+		2. Should be done <120 minutes

+---

 ## UA/NSTEMI Management:
 ### Initial management:
 This is a **thrombotic** and **ischemic** syndrome, like [[#STEMI]]: *However, there is ***no ticking clock***